Which Data Syncs to Listings| Hitchhikers Platform

-For example, if your franchisees are managing the Google My Business Cover Photos directly in Google My Business, you can choose to stop syncing the field from Yext for your account.
+For example, if your franchisees are managing the Google Cover Photos directly in Google Business Profile, you can choose to stop syncing the field from Yext for your account.

 If you do choose to stop syncing a field, we will not clear out the field, it will remain as-is, but we will no longer be sending updates to that field.

 As a whole, we generally don’t recommend turning off field syncing and would only reserve this feature for extenuating circumstances.
 It’s a best practice to manage all of your data centrally since Publishers that have their own business portals, like Google, don’t have the same flexible user access controls as Yext.
 If you want franchisees to control their Cover Photo, we recommend providing your franchisees with access to Yext and creating a Custom Role that allows them to only update the fields specified, or even turn on Content Approvals if you want to be extra cautious.

 At times, you might want to send a different field than the standard profile field.
 While this is built-in for some circumstances, like having unique Cover Photo fields for Facebook and Google or the Google Website Override field, we also have the ability to override this in our backend.